DreamOfTheRedChamber/system-design-interviews/README.md

 |---------------------------------------|----------------------------------------------------------------|-----------------------------------------|--------------------------------------------------------------------------------------------------|
 | Get order list, only Trenta iced teas | Retrieve list with a filter                                    | Get /orders?name=iced%20tea&size=trenta | [{ "id" : 1, "name" : "iced tea", "size" : "trenta", "options" : ["extra ice", "unsweetened"] }] |
 | Get options and size for the order    | Retrieve order with a filter specifying which pieces to return | Get /orders/1?fields=options,size       | { "size" : "trenta", "options" : ["extra ice", "unsweetened"]}                                   |

+## HTTP session <a id="http-session"></a>
+* Since the HTTP protocol is stateless itself, web applications developed techniques to create a concept of a session on top of HTTP so that servers could recognize multiple requests from the same user as parts of a more complex and longer lasting sequence.
+* Any data you put in the session should be stored outside of the web server itself to be available from any web server.
+	- Store session state in cookies
+		+ Advantage: You do not have to store the sesion state anywhere in your data center.
+The entire session state is being handed to your web server with every web request, thus making your application stateless in the context of the HTTP session.
+		+ Disadvantage: Session storage can becomes expensive.
+Cookies are sent by the browser with every single request, regardless of the type of resource being requested.
+As a result, all requests within the same cookie domain will have session storage appended as part of the request.
+		+ Use case: When you can keep your data minimal.
+If all you need to keep in session scope is userID or some security token, you will benefit from the simplicity and speed of this solution.
+Unfortunately, if you are not careful, adding more data to the session scope can quickly grow into kilobytes, making web requests much slower, especially on mobile devices.
+The coxt of cookie-based session storage is also amplified by the fact that encrypting serialized data and then Based64 encoding increases the overall byte count by one third, so that 1KB of session scope data becomes 1.3KB of additional data transferred with each web request and web response.
+	- Delegate the session storage to an external data store: Your web application would take the session identifier from the web request and then load session data from an external data store.
+At the end of the web request life cycle, just before a response is sent back to the user, the application would serialize the session data and save it back in the data store.
+In this model, the web server does not hold any of the session data between web requests, which makes it stateless in the context of an HTTP session.
+		+ Many data stores are suitable for this use case, for example, Memcached, Redis, DynamoDB, or Cassandra.
+The only requirement here is to have very low latency on get-by-key and put-by-key operations.
+It is best if your data store provides automatic scalability, but even if you had to do data partitioning yourself in the application layer, it is not a problem, as sessions can be partitioned by the session ID itself.
+	- Use a load balancer that supports sticky sessions: The load balancer needs to be able to inspect the headers of the request to make sure that requests with the same session cookie always go to the server that initially the cookie.
+		+ Sticky sessions break the fundamental principle of statelessness, and I recommend avoiding them.
+Once you allow your web servers to be unique, by storing any local state, you lose flexibility.
+You will not be able to restart, decommission, or safely auto-scale web servers without braking user's session because their session data will be bound to a single physical machine.

 ## TCP vs IP <a id="tcp-vs-ip"></a>